 Difference Between Current and Non-Current Assets

 Current assets consist of cash and equivalentsCash And EquivalentsCash and Cash Equivalents are assets that are short-term and highly liquid investments that can be readily converted into cash and have a low risk of price fluctuation.
 Cash and paper money, US Treasury bills, undeposited receipts, and Money Market funds are its examples.
 They are normally found as a line item on the top of the balance sheet asset. , which is generally the first line item on the asset side of the balance sheet when a balance sheet is prepared based on liquidity.
-Cash equivalents usually are commercial papers that a company invests, which is as liquid as cash.
-Other current assets are accounts receivablesAccounts ReceivablesAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
-It appears as a current asset in the corporate balance sheet., which the amount of money the company owes from the debtors to whom they have sold their goods on credit.
+Cash equivalents are usually commercial papers that a company invests in as liquid as cash.
+Other current assets are accounts receivablesAccounts ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. , the amount of money the company owes from the debtors to whom they have sold their goods on credit..

-Another significant current asset inventories; any business needs to maintain a certain level of inventory for running the business, both high and low levels of inventory are not desirable by a company.
+Another significant current asset inventories; any business needs to maintain a certain inventory level for running the business.
+Both high and low levels of inventory are not desirable by a company.
 Other current assets include deferred income taxesDeferred Income TaxesDeferred income tax is a balance sheet item that can be either a liability or an asset since it is a difference in income recognition between the firm's accounting records and the tax law, resulting in the company's income tax due being different than the total tax expense reported. and prepaid revenue.

 Net PP&E is reported by the company, which gross PP&E adjusted for accumulated depreciationAccumulated DepreciationThe accumulated depreciation of an asset is the amount of cumulative depreciation charged on the asset from its purchase date until the reporting date.
 It is a contra-account, the difference between the asset's purchase price and its carrying value on the balance sheet..
-Other noncurrent assets comprise long term investments, long term deferred tax, accumulated depreciation, and amortization.
+Other noncurrent assets comprise long term investmentsTerm InvestmentsLong Term Investments are financial instruments such as stocks, bonds, cash, or real estate assets that a company intends to hold for more than 365 days in order to maximize profits and are reported on the asset side of the balance sheet under the heading non-current assets., long term deferred tax, accumulated depreciation, and amortization.
 GoodwillGoodwillIn accounting, goodwill is an intangible asset that is generated when one company purchases another company for a price that is greater than the sum of the company's net identifiable assets at the time of acquisition.
 It is determined by subtracting the fair value of the company's net identifiable assets from the total purchase price. is an example of an intangible asset.
 Intangible assets are adjusted for amortizationIntangible Assets Are Adjusted For AmortizationAmortization of Intangible Assets refers to the method by which the cost of the company's various intangible assets (such as trademarks, goodwill, and patents) is expensed over a specific time period.
 This time frame is typically the expected life of the asset., not depreciation.